RPM-Outpost/xmind/README.md

 Downloading xmind is really slow, and I can't do much about it.
 It's a problem with the XMind's download servers, not with my script.

 ## Update xmind
-When a new version of visualvm is released, you can run the `create-package.sh` script again to create an updated package.
+When a new version of xmind is released, you can run the `create-package.sh` script again to create an updated package.
-Then, simply install the updated package with `sudo dnf install <rpm file>`.
+Then install the updated package with `sudo dnf install <rpm file>`.

 ## Supported distributions
 - Fedora 25